Return NA for the min and max of a date vector if no nonmissing values are present.

 See Stack Overflow Questions Using dplyr::group_by() to find min dates with NAs

-when it has class Date
+and R Inf when it has class Date is printing NA.

 The foundation of these functions was proposed in a response by Edward Visel (SO username alistaire).